meilisearch/meilisearch/README.md

 ---

-DO NOT CONTRIBUTE TO THIS REPOSITORY ANYMORE, IT WILL BE ARCHIVED SOON.
-ONLY MEILI TEAM IS ALLOWED TO CONTRIBUTE.
+DO NOT CONTRIBUTE TO THIS REPOSITORY ANYMORE.
+IT WILL BE ARCHIVED SOON.
+ONLY THE MEILISEARCH TEAM IS ALLOWED TO CONTRIBUTE.

 The content of this repository is now available in the [Meilisearch repository in the workspace `milli`](https://github.com/meilisearch/meilisearch/tree/main/milli).